-For ski enthusiasts and adrenaline junkies alike, discovering a long, winding ski run that tests endurance, skill, and perhaps even the strength of one’s resolve can be the highlight of any skiing expedition.
+For ski enthusiasts and adrenaline junkies alike, discovering the world’s longest ski runs that test endurance, skill, and perhaps even the strength of one’s resolve can be the highlight of any skiing expedition.

-The thrill of setting off at a towering peak and descending through varied terrains, views that span the horizon, and the ever-changing conditions underfoot is unmatched.
+The thrill of setting off from the peak and descending through varied terrains, views that span the horizon, and the ever-changing conditions underfoot is something that makes our sport so thrilling and fun.

-This guide aims to introduce the ambitious skier and snowboarder to the world’s 10 longest continuous ski runs.
-Whether you’re seeking to push your limits, explore unparalleled landscapes, or simply revel in a prolonged descent, these destinations offer some of the most exhilarating and demanding experiences available on snow.
+We’ve pulled together the definitive list of the world’s 10 longest continuous ski runs.
+Whether you’re seeking to push your limits, or simply revel in a prolonged descent, these destinations offer some of the most exhilarating and demanding experiences available on snow.

 1. Chamonix, France – Vallée Blanche